JackGraymer/Weather-APP-TOP/README.md

 ### Weather app with JavaScript and online API

 ---
-#### This project aims to use the knowledge on connecting APIs and asynchronous functions.
+#### This project aims to use the knowledge on connecting to APIs and using asynchronous functions.

 <details>
 <summary>Instructions</summary>